Firearms debate rages as Florida rally coincides with gun show

 “I don’t believe that any law that they would have added would have deterred what happened,” Arrington said.
 “I think a lot of agencies didn’t do their job necessarily like they were supposed to.”

 The FBI has come under intense criticism after it said on Friday that it failed to act on a warning about Cruz that was called in to a tip line on Jan.
-5. The caller provided information about Cruz’s “desire to kill people ... as well as the potential of him conducting a school shooting,” the FBI said. [nL2N1Q60HJ]
+5. The caller provided information about Cruz’s “desire to kill people ... as well as the potential of him conducting a school shooting,” the FBI said.

 Adolfo David Ginarte, 30, a hotel conference service manager, was checking out some of the more than 140 vendors at the gun show.
 He called it “un-American” for anyone to call for the show to be canceled in the wake of the shooting.